 But the interest only continued to grow.

 Following threats of arson, he eventually decided to release the address of the vacant house to ensure a neighboring home with a sleeping family didn’t get set on fire.

 Sometime after the house was sold, the Unsolved Mysteries crew arrived to shoot on location with permission from the new owners.
-The episode, filmed inside the actual house, aired in October of 1988.
+The episode, “Tallman’s Ghost,” was filmed inside the actual house in Horicon where the haunted events transpired.
+It aired in October of 1988.
 Reenactments of the events featured local Milwaukee actors portraying the Tallmann family.

 The Tallman House episode is now only available on the out-of-print Unsolved Mysteries: Ghosts DVD, a compilation of paranormal stories featured throughout the series.